 Other places include:

-- Technical and Further Education (TAFE) – for example, through a certificate in work education
+- technical and further education (TAFE) – for example, a certificate in work education

-Your child might find that options such as TAFE or VET are very flexible and accessible.
-These settings can also give older teenagers hands-on experience working in an area of interest.
+Your child might find that options like TAFE or VET are very flexible and accessible.
+These settings can also give older teenagers hands-on experience working in areas of interest.
 Some can help your child transition back into secondary school or higher education settings, if that’s what your child wants.